-If anything changes for this (or any other) medical condition after you buy your policy and before the start of your trip you must contact your insurance provider as it may affect your cover.
+If anything changes regarding this or any other medical condition after purchasing your policy and before your trip, it’s crucial to inform your insurance provider, as it could affect your cover.

 We specialise in providing travel insurance which will include cover for pre-existing medical conditions, the quotes we provide always, therefore, include cover for those conditions.
 We don't offer an option to exclude some or all pre-existing medical conditions.